lmoreau21/JacksOfAllTrades/README.md

 * node_modules is generated files needed for node.js and or react
 * amplify is needed for aws configuration
 * We also have codes from aws lambdas that are located outside of our src folder that are used for the data
+* In the AWS Lambdas folder 3 of the specific lambdas are written
+  * CogntioUsersToDynamoDB:
+    * index.js
+  * CogntioUsersToGroup-dev:
+    * index.js
+    * package.json
+    * package-lock.json
+  * ProcessDynamoDBUpdates:
+    * index.js

 ## Available Scripts